Employment deprivation is one of the domains that make up the Index of Multiple Deprivation 2019 (IMD 2019).

 The Employment Deprivation Domain measures the proportion of the working-age population in an area that are involuntarily excluded from the labour market.
 This includes people who would like to work but are unable to do so due to unemployment, sickness or disability, or caring responsibilities.

-Figure 1: Maps showing the areas of Herefordshire that are amongst the most deprived nationally according to the employment domain of the Indices of Deprivation 2015.
+Figure 1: Maps showing the areas of Herefordshire that are amongst the most deprived nationally according to the employment domain of the Indices of Deprivation 2019.

-Source: Department of Communities and Local GovernmentLower Super Output Areas (LSOAs) are fixed statistical geographies of about 1,500 people designed by the Office for National Statistics (ONS).
+Source: Ministry of Housing, Communities and Local GovernmentLower Super Output Areas (LSOAs) are fixed statistical geographies of about 1,500 people designed by the Office for National Statistics (ONS).
 For more information please see the useful definitions page.